Leaf-Agriculture/docs/docs/satellite_endpoints.md

 :::success  Note

-By default, Leaf will retrieve and return images for your field from the last 30 days (from the moment you create the field).
+By default, Leaf will return images for your field from the last 30 days (from the moment you create the field).

 You can change that by including a "startDate" or a "daysBefore" to the body